 Make sure that your devices are plugged in and/or charged.
 Plugged in is better if possible, as video calls drain the battery very quickly.

-It’s also a great idea to have water nearby for during your singing lesson.
-Staying hydrated will ensure that everything in your vocal cords is working properly.
+everything in your vocal cords is working properly.
 Practicing while dehydrated can cause your vocal folds to become dry

 and even permanently injured.
 Make sure to have a bottle of water near you!

 Now you’re ready to have your online singing lesson!

 Now that you have done all the prep work it’s time to let your teacher run the show.
 Relax, and get to work on improving your singing voice!